About us

 -

-We identified GALC as a gene potential gene involved in Parkinson's disease (published in Brain 2023, read the paper here).
+We identified GALC as a potential gene involved in Parkinson's disease (published in Brain 2023, read the paper here).

 -